i4vamos/steamos/README.rst

 Introduction
 ------------
-We are working on a university project focusing on the variability in operating systems (mainly in the linux kernel).
+We are working on a university project focusing on variability in operating systems (mainly in the Linux kernel).
 Some parts of the tools have the ability of building a kernel configuration out of a number of source code points.
 In short the approach is performed in the following four steps:

-   1. recording executed kernel addresses while running your system in its default use case (using the built in function tracer [#ftrace]_)
+   1. Recording executed kernel addresses while running your system in its default use case (using the built in function tracer [#ftrace]_)
-   2. translating them to code points in the kernel source (via binary debug information [#dwarf]_)
+   2. Translating them to code points in the kernel source (via binary debug information [#dwarf]_)
-   3. generating a logical expression out of their variability requirements (analyzing the block and file preconditions)
+   3. Generating a logical expression out of their variability requirements (analyzing the block and file preconditions)
-   4. solving the expression (using an external tool [#picosat]_ for the satisfiability problem)
+   4. Solving the expression (using an external tool [#picosat]_ for the satisfiability problem)

-For the adaption to SteamOS we did some (small) changes to the original tools published by the VAMOS project [#vamos]_.
+To adapt the tools to SteamOS we did some (small) changes to the original tools published by the VAMOS project [#vamos]_.

 Although this approach could generate a perfect working kernel without any